-It might not cover all your Christmas costs, but putting away between £20 to £30 a week between now and the big day could build you a nice little pot of around £300 - which takes a significant chunk out of the extra £500 that households need to cover the festive period.
+It might not cover all your Christmas costs, but putting away between £20 to £30 a week between now and the big day could build you a nice little pot of around £300.
+That £300 takes a nice chunk out of the extra £800 that households tend to spend over the festive period.

 Take a look at this handy Christmas budget planner to forecast your savings and see how much you could put away in time for Christmas!

 There’s no one-size-fits-all way to budget, so make sure you find a method that works for you.
 Whether that’s setting up an overall Christmas budget or breaking it down into smaller categories like groceries and gifts, just make sure you have a plan in place to track your spending - and that you stick to it!
 Be realistic in what you can afford.

 Make a list ahead of time of what you need for Christmas, covering everything from food and decorations to gifts and games.

 Take a step back and think about what you actually need, and what your gift recipients actually want, away from all the other distractions on the high street.
 You’re more likely to get things that they (and you) will be happy with.

 Once you’ve decided on your Christmas budget, you need the right tools to keep you on track!
 With Yolt you can set budgets and tag purchases so you can see exactly where your money is going.
 You can set budgets in Christmas related categories - like shopping or groceries - and tag any extra spend as #Christmas, so you can check your spending at a glance.
 Find out how to set up budgets in your app here.

 5. Know when to say no

 Just because it’s Christmas doesn’t mean you have to go all out on everything, whether that comes to dinners out with friends or festivities at home.
 It’s all about quality, not quantity, so pick the things that are most important to you and try to commit to those only.